WellerAmber/Bike_Share_Case_study_2023_data/README.md

 # Process Phase
-- Clean the data and document changes( documentation of changes can be found here[
+- Clean the data and document changes
 - I have decided due to this being a made up senerio that deleting the null values would be the best case for this scenerio. in a real world scenerio I would ask about the null values and determine if they need to be deleted, left in, or if we can figure out what those null values are.

 # Analize and Share